KanashiiDev/DiscordBadge/README.md

 Example: bgm=1

 `fgopacity`
- If you have custom background image, using with bgm=1 changes opacity of foreground color, using with bgm=2 changes opacity of background color.
+ If you have custom background image, using with bgm=1 changes opacity of foreground color,<br> using with bgm=2 changes opacity of background color.
 (0.0-1.0)<br>
 Example: fgopacity=0.5

 `bgposx - bgposy`